-What clicks in your mind when you see the ‘organic’ or ‘natural’ labels on food products.
+What clicks in your mind when you see the ‘organic’ or ‘natural’ labels on food products?
 Is there a difference?
-Let’s dig deeper into the organic vs natural foods world and see the difference.
+Let’s dig deeper into organic vs. natural foods and see their differences.

-In the American market today, you’ll find both natural and organic foods.
-But according to an Economic Research Service by Pew Research Center, most Americans prefer organic foods to natural ones.
-In fact, this Pew research center report stated under the Economic Research Service that the sale of organic foods has been doubling since 1994.
+Today, you’ll find natural and organic foods in the American market.
+However, according to an Economic Research Service by Pew Research Center report, most Americans prefer organic foods to natural ones.
+In fact, this Pew Research Center report stated under the Economic Research Service that organic food sales have been doubling since 1994.

-But what is the difference between organic vs natural foods?
-And, why is organic food consumption on the rise as compared to natural ones?
+But what is the difference between organic and natural foods?
+Why is organic food consumption on the rise compared to natural food?

 The 10% annual steady increase in the purchase of organic foods raised much concern.
 The study determined that several Americans believe that organic foods cater to good health more than natural ones.

-To better understand the differences between organic vs natural foods, this article will explore all the characteristics of several kinds of both natural and organic foods in America.
+To better understand the differences between organic and natural foods, this article will explore all the characteristics of several kinds of natural and organic foods in America.
 This will possibly change your perception or facilitate proper decision-making.

 Main Differences between Organic vs Natural Foods